-Faith Reflection: Inviting students who are following to a deep and lifelong relationship with Christ (through programs included but not limited to: RCIA -Rite of Christian Initiation of Adults, growing in the Faith, IGNITE-Young Adult Group, Retreats, etc.).
+Faith Reflection: Inviting students who are following to a deep and lifelong relationship with Christ (through programs included but not limited to: RCIA -Rite of Christian Initiation of Adults, IGNITE-Weekly Upper Room Mass, Young Adult Group and Retreats).
+In addition, campus ministry has an important role in contributing to theological study and reflection, with a pastoral component, within and beyond the classroom setting.

-Service to the Church: Student leaders are mentored to take leadership in programs such (small bible studies, faith-sharing adult nights, retreats, service-learning projects) and they are mentored to invite other friends who will lead eventually.
-These leadership opportunities are helpful tools as they grow in their academic path and build career that eventually will contribute to society.
+Service to the Church and Humanity: Student leaders are mentored to take leadership in programs such (small bible studies, faith-sharing adult nights, retreats, service-learning opportunities) and they are mentored to discover their vocation in life and to invite other friends and peers.
+This leadership and vocational opportunities are helpful tools as they build meaningful lives; grow in their academic and spiritual path and transform the world as they reach graduation and beyond.